pekulhossain/pekulhossain/README.md

 ![I am a  Beginner Programmer](https://github.com/pekulhossain/pekulhossain/blob/main/final.jpg)
 ### Hi there 👋, My name is Md.
 Pekul Hossain.
-🙂 #### I am a  Beginner Programmer </br>
+🙂 #### I am a  Beginner Programmer
-🏠 <h3>Living: </h3> Fatullah, Narayangonj, Dhaka, Bangladesh. </br>
+🏠 &nbsp; Living: Fatullah, Narayangonj, Dhaka, Bangladesh.
-👨‍🏫  <h>About Me</h3>
+### 👨‍🏫 &nbsp; About Me
-Hello this is pekul , I am working in panam Group as a Sr. Officer in IT Department.
-I want to be a Full Stack Web Developer and I always try to learn more.
+<p align="justify">Hello this is pekul , I am working in panam Group as a Sr. Officer in IT Department.
+I want to be a Full Stack Web Developer and I always try to learn more.</
 <b> Skills Details:</b>
 - 👉 HTML
 - 👉 CSS